hphelion/documentation/devplatform/devplatform.marketplace.install.md

 ## <a name="concepts"></a>Marketplace Concepts
 The Marketplace deploys packages of services and applications to specified environments.

-- The term **Application** actually covers applications and services that can reside in the Marketplace.
+- The term **Application** covers both applications and services that can reside in the Marketplace.
 For the purposes of this documentation, we will use the term Application even though we are deploying a database, which is a service.
 - **Packages** are zip files that contain instructions for Application deployment.
 - **Environments** are groups of Applications managed by a single tenant.
 Applications within a single Environment *may* be logically related to one another, but do not have to be.
 Applications in different Environments are always independent from one another.